perriera/for_interfaces/vm/MENU.md

 ### How to install Linux
+There are a number of ways to install Linux onto your computer with the variables being the type of computer you have and whatever operating system that is already on that hardware.
+In the case of install Linux as a virtual machine on top of a natively installed operating system is a preferred option when considering software development, (as this tends to be more practically).
+Installing Linux natively is an option but for development purposes can be more difficult with respect to restoring the Linux operating system from some form of malfunction.
+In effect it is a lot easier (and quicker) to restore a backup of a Linux instance and then retrace your steps to what may have caused the malfunction than it is try and isolate the malfuction.
+#### Popular Linux distributions
 Linux comes in many flavours can be installed either natively or as a virtual machine.
-#### Popular Linux distributions
 - Debian-based
     - Ubuntu-based
     - Knoppix-based